 10. The API Invoker and the AEF shall perform mutual authentication using the key AEFPSK and establish TLS session over the CAPIF-2e.

-B. Method 2 – Using TLS-PKI
+Method 2 – Using TLS-PKI

 The step description of the authentication for interconnection case using TLS-PKI is same but only the security information exchanged is different, i.e. Root certificate of CA to validate API invoker certificate is sent to the AEF of CCF-B (in step 7 and 8) respectively.
 Further in step 10, the API Invoker and the AEF shall perform mutual authentication using certificates and establish TLS session over the CAPIF-2e.
 Certificate based authentication shall follow the profiles given in TS 33.310 [6].

-B. Method 3 – TLS with OAuth token
+Method 3 – TLS with OAuth token

-Figure 6.21.2-3: CAPIF-2e interface authentication and protection using TLS with OAuth token
+Figure 6.21.2.3-2: CAPIF-2e interface authentication and protection using TLS with OAuth token